 Sacrificing your favorite food and working extra hard at the gym, for what?

 Stop right there.
 Do not be demotivated yet.
-Your weight loss journey may be slow but that’s because you are avoiding these common mistakes that may be preventing you from reaching your weight loss goal.
+Your healthy weight loss journey may be slow but that’s because you are avoiding these common mistakes that may be preventing you from reaching your weight loss goal.

 Lavleen Kaur, a leading dietitian and co-founder of Diet Insight, shares 5 common weight loss mistakes that are hindering your fat loss journey.
 So, what are they?